 Here are the key elements I recommend to identify quality service advisor candidates and how to hire them.

 Recognize the traits of a solid service advisor

 As mentioned above, a service advisor is the first face your customer sees and the person with whom they communicate the most, if not exclusively, throughout their service experience.
 A good service advisor should possess the following traits:

-- Mechanical Knowledge and Ability to Articulate – Because the service advisor is the one to communicate with the customer from start to finish, it is important they understand the industry enough to be able to answer questions, suggest options and explain the process to a customer who may otherwise be unfamiliar with the work needed or performed.
-Additionally, the service advisor should be able to relay the information without overusing technical jargon, making it simple for every customer to follow and understand.
+- Mechanical Knowledge and Ability to Articulate – Because the service advisor is the one to communicate with the customer from start to finish, it is important they understand the industry enough to be able to answer questions, suggest options, and explain the process to a customer who may otherwise be unfamiliar with the work needed or performed.
+Additionally, the service advisor should be able to relay the information without overusing technical jargon, making it simple for each customer to follow and understand.